-The 2002 Framework Agreement (Framework Agreement) was executed in 2002 by Skagit County, the cities of Anacortes, Burlington, Mount Vernon and Sedro-Woolley, and the Town of La Conner.
-The Town of Hamilton signed on to the agreement in 2014.
-The towns of Concrete and Lyman could also sign on to the agreement in the future.
-The Framework Agreement includes provisions and procedures to address the collaborative requirement for planning at the regional level through GMA.
+The 2002 Framework Agreement was developed and adopted by Skagit County; the Town of La Conner; and the cities of Anacortes, Burlington, Mount Vernon, and Sedro-Woolley.
+The Town of Hamilton signed onto the agreement in 2014.
+The Town of Concrete and the Town of Lyman have the ability to sign onto the agreement in the future.

-The Skagit Council of Governments (SCOG) is not a party to the Framework Agreement.
-SCOG does, however, provide administrative support to the planning organization identified as the “GMA Committee” in the Framework Agreement, which includes a Steering Committee composed of elected officials, with support from a Technical Advisory Committee composed of planning directors and assistant planning directors.
-The Steering Committee develops recommendations for CPPs, urban growth areas, and allocations of population and employment to be used in comprehensive planning processes by jurisdictions planning under GMA.
+The Skagit Council of Governments (SCOG) is not a party to the 2002 Framework Agreement.
+However, SCOG does provide administrative support to the planning organization identified as the “GMA Committee” in the Framework Agreement, which includes a Steering Committee and a Technical Advisory Committee.